SeaMonster-Studios/rescript-index/README.md

   1. Sign into npm in your terminal with `npm login`
   2. Run `yarn deploy` and make version bump selection.

-## Creating a new package

-1. Duplicate one of the existing component packages
-2. Update the `name` field in __package.json__ and __bsconfig.json__ (they need to match).
-The package name should always be prepended with `@seamonster-studios/rescript-`
-3. Update the `repository` field in package.json to point to the new package's directory within the repo
-4. Develop your new package
-5. Follow the steps in [the publishing updates section](#Publishing)

 ## Adding dependencies to a package